hiddentao/squel/README.md

     // 'PRAGMA COMPRESS test'

+Examples of custom queries in the wild:

+ * https://github.com/bostrt/squel-top-start-at (blog post about it: http://blog.bostrt.net/extending-squel-js/)

 ## Non-standard SQL

 Squel supports the standard SQL commands and reserved words.
 However a number of database engines provide their own